Inner Functions, Composition Operators, Symbolic Dynamics and Thermodynamic Formalism: Thermodynamic Formalism for Centered One Component Inner Functions

 \subsection{Markov Partitions}

+Let $X \subset \mathbb{C}$ be a closed set, $\mu$ be a measure on $X$ and $F: X \to X$ be a conformal dynamical system defined $\mu$ almost everywhere.
+A {\em Markov partition} for $F$ is a countable collection of closed subsets $\{ X_i \}_{i \in I}$ called {\em tiles} which satisfy the following axioms: \begin{enumerate} \item The tiles $X_i$ cover $X$ up to a set of $\mu$ measure zero. \item As subspaces of $X$, each tile $X_i$ is the closure of its interior. \item The interiors of the tiles are disjoint. \item $F|_{\Interior X_i}$ is injective and extends to a conformal map on a neighbourhood of $X_i$. \item Up to a set of measure zero, $F(X_i)$ is a union of tiles. \end{enumerate} When working with Graph Directed Markov systems (GDMS), one additionally requires that each inverse branch $F^{-1}: F(X_i) \to X_i$ extends to a conformal map defined on a neighbourhood of $F(X_i)$.

-We first construct a {\em classical Markov partition} for a centered one component inner function and then modify it slightly in order to represent the unit circle as the limit set of a Graph Directed Markov System (GDMS), the concept defined and explored in \cite{MU}.
+We first construct a {\em classical Markov partition} for a centered one component inner function (with respect to the Lebesgue measure) and then modify it slightly in order to represent the unit circle as the limit set of a Graph Directed Markov System (GDMS), the concept defined and explored in \cite{MU}.
 For more recent expositions on GDMS, we refer the reader to \cite{URM22,KU1}.

 Below, we will use the fact that a centered inner function is uniformly expanding on the unit circle: